 Oreyn eyed her, but did as she asked.
 Sharah felt the blade hum to life, reaching out for a wielder who was more malleable then she.
-A reach that she merely allowed to happen.
-Oreyn's hand came within an inch of the hilt and his eyes widened as he felt the aura of the blade.
-Sharah locked down on the soul before its hunger could infect him, saying, "The blade is a soul stealer.
+A reach that she allowed, to a certain extent.
+Oreyn's hand came within an inch of the hilt and his eyes widened as he felt the malevolent aura of the blade.
+Sharah locked down on the soul quickly before its hunger could infect him, saying, "The blade is a soul stealer.
 It likes to take control of the one holding it.
 Turns them into a puppet bent entirely toward killing people and feeding the sword their souls.
 It's called Umbra."

 "Umbra?"
 Sharah asked.

-"Yeah, that's Umbra," Barbas said, "As in, shadow, darkness.
+"Yeah, that's Umbra," Barbas said, "As in shadow, darkness.
 Also means being or ghost.
 Right on both counts, really.
 But more to the point, it's bad news.
 Really bad news."
 The dog shaped servant to a Daedric Prince whimpered as it edged away from the blade on the ground and the dead Bosmer woman who had been its wielder.
-The dog looked at her, "Umbra is actually the sword.
+The dog looked at her.
+"Umbra is the sword.
 Always was."

-Sharah looked at the elf, "But then why was she calling herself Umbra?"
+Sharah looked at the dead mer.
+"But then why was she calling herself Umbra?"

 Only when the soul was fully asleep did she dare to lift the blade higher and swing it experimentally.
 It was heavier than Chillrend, which was fully battered in its sheath from the duel.
 But given all her training, she was able to handle size of the weapon itself.
 The real issue, however, was going to be keeping control of her own mind when using it.
 Sharah detached the sheath from the Bosmer's belt and slid the weapon home.